danharel/compcon/Roadmap.md

 ### Per-Item Notes
 Users should be able to add fluff, reminders, or house rules to individual pieces of pilot gear and mech systems/weapons.
 This should also include things like Hardsuit and Archaic Weapon rollable descriptions.

+### Exotic and Custom Items
+Users should be able to add Pilot and Mech gear not present in the rulebook.
+Saving, storing, and importing/exporting these items will be a good starting point to building out the mod manager framework.

 ### Charts
 We have damage and range data, so we should be able to provide users with things like nice damage-at-range (and other!) charts